mapbox/mapbox-gl-native/platform/osx/INSTALL.md

 ### Building the SDK

+Grab a [prebuilt release](https://github.com/mapbox/mapbox-gl-native/releases/) – look for the releases that begin with “osx-” – or build the SDK from source:

 1. [Install core dependencies](../../INSTALL.md).
-1. Run `make xpackage`, which produces a `Mapbox.framework` in the `gyp/build/Release/` folder.
+1. Run `make xpackage`, which produces a `Mapbox.framework` in the `build/osx/pkg/` folder.

 ### Installation

 1. Open the project editor, select your application target, then go to the General tab.
-Drag Mapbox.framework from the `build/osx/Build/Products/Release/` directory into the “Embedded Binaries” section.
+Drag Mapbox.framework into the “Embedded Binaries” section.
 (Don’t drag it into the “Linked Frameworks and Libraries” section; Xcode will add it there automatically.)
 In the sheet that appears, make sure “Copy items if needed” is checked, then click Finish.

 1. Mapbox vector tiles require a Mapbox account and API access token.
 In the project editor, select the application target, then go to the Info tab.
 Under the “Custom OS X Application Target Properties” section, set `MGLMapboxAccessToken` to your access token.
 You can obtain an access token from the [Mapbox account page](https://www.mapbox.com/studio/account/tokens/).